iitbultimate/iitbultimate.github.io/about.markdown

 ## Scores description

-- The *experience score* is given 35 points for a month that means for a 2month experience player the score is 70.
+- The *experience score* is given 20 points for a month that means for a 2 months experience player the score is 40.
 This score will set after eachTournament.
 The total score minus the trial score will be the player experience
 - For attending a practice session a player will be awarded with 2 points
 - For attending a game session a player will be awarded with 1 point
 - Before every tournament trials will be held worth 100 points.
 The details